shmcminn/digitalframeworks-spring19/README.md

 ### Expectations

 * Come to class or let me know if you can't make it.
 I understand that situations occur that make it difficult to attend, and I'm willing to help you if you get in touch with me.
 Either way, you will be responsible for the material unless otherwise agreed to.
 * Complete assignments either in class or as homework due before the next class.
-That means assignments are due at 6 p.m. on Wednesdays, unless otherwise stated.
+That means assignments are due at 6 p.m. on Tuesdays, unless otherwise stated.
    * Late assignments will only be accepted if you contact me **before** the class in which it was originally due and we reach an agreement.
 * Submit assignments on Github (instructions in first lecture) as specified in the assignment.
 * Consume the news every week, and come to class with at least one story using data.
 I will randomly select several people to share a story at the beginning of class, so please have a link ready to go (and I will do the same).
-* Complete a final project, which will be a 1,000- to 1,350-word story with graphics, based substantially on data.
+* Complete a final project, which will be a 1,000- to 1,350-word story with graphic proposals, based substantially on data.
 * I reserve the right to change this syllabus at any time, provided all changes are pushed to GitHub where you can track them in the "commits" section for this repository.
 If at any time you feel like a change I made isn't fair, you can tell me why and I'll reconsider it.